ptsteadman/notebook/log.md

 are going through a reorganization.
 Hopefully I can put in the time necessary to pitch these pieces.
 I am interested in 'get rich quick' schemes.
 Because you really can get rich quick.

+### Friday, September 1st 2017

+Signed lease for another year in my current apartment at $570/month.
+The interest in "get rich quick" schemes is and was stupid.
+Reading, learning and writing is a much better thing to obsess about.
+Luckily in my time with Emily I have been reading a lot more.
+We were talking about how to externally impose discipline.
+How could I do that?